 , etc.) have been hacked and can contain an infamous hidden iframe

 to spread malware.
 Well-known websites are no longer necessarily safer than unknown or new sites.
-Simply using the reputation of the hostname for deciding whether a URL is safe or not is not a good idea.
+Simply using the reputation of the hostname to decide whether a URL is safe is not a good idea.

 In a post Michael wrote a year ago

 (URL shortener service) URLs.
 He found no links to malicious executable files, no phishing sites, and very few redirections to malicious content.

 I believe the danger of URL shorteners has been overblown, mainly based on the idea that individuals are in a position to determine if a website is dangerous or not simply by looking at the final URL.
 Users are far better off relying on antivirus, URL denylists, and regular browser updates for security.
 And these tools work just fine for shortened URLs as well.